GeorgeTR1/recycle-bin/readme.md

 rmdir=echo off $t echo Permanent deletion not recommended.
 Use "rt" instead. $t echo If this is what you meant, use "rdf". $t echo on
 ```

 Then follow the instructions [here](https://superuser.com/a/1134468) to apply these macros every time you start a command prompt.
-If you use PowerShell or some other terminal instead there may be other ways of achieving this, you would have to figure that out yourself.
+If you use PowerShell or some other terminal instead there may be other ways of achieving this; you would have to figure that out yourself.

 ## Reasons for this fork